Postgraduate student loans

 You repay 6% of everything earned above £21,000 – earn less and you don't repay

-The amount you repay for postgraduate loans is 6% (9% in Scotland and Northern Ireland) of everything above that, this is lower than undergraduate loans which are set at 9% above the threshold.
+The amount you repay for postgraduate loans is 6% in England and Wales of everything above that, this is lower than undergraduate loans which are set at 9% above the threshold.

 Even if you've started repaying the loan in a year, but then lose your job or take a pay cut, your repayments drop accordingly.